Dragos-Gerea/orange-services-task/README.md

 6. **Verifying the output of the application**.
 After the successful deployment of the application, the playbook is sending a cURL request to the defined hostname and then it prints the output of the request.

 ## **Usage**
   Prior to running the application, please make all the scripts from `deployment_utilities` directory, executable.
+Change the curl url from the `Execute curl command` task to your specific URL.
 Then, please modify the `inventory.ini` file from the `ansible_playbook` directory, so that it suits your needs.
 The `ansible_user` should have superuser privileges on the target host:
   ```
 [orange_interview]
 host1 ansible_host=YOUR_IP ansible_user=YOUR_USERNAME